-The example shows that the Exporter uses the Metering Process Cache 9, explained below, to export IPFIX Data Records for the Transport Sessions 5 and 11.
-The Templates 257 and 264 defined above are exported within Transport Session 5, and the Templates 273 and 289 are exported within Transport Session 11.
-If we assume that Templates 257 and 264 are identical, then the Collector that receives Transport Session 11 is a backup for the Collector of Transport Session 5.
+The example shows that the Exporter uses the Metering Process cache (index (9)), explained below, to export IPFIX Data Records for Transport Sessions 5 and 11.
+Templates 257 and 264 defined above are exported within Transport Session 5 as primary, while the secondary Transport Session is 11.
+Templates 273 and 289 are exported within Transport Session 11 as primary, while the secondary Transport Session is 5.